BSN-Professional and Accelerated Second Degree

 • In the Hospital Setting

 The uniform for clinical experiences in a hospital setting consists of a black scrub pants and a black scrub top.
 Female students may also wear a black uniform dress.
 The Purdue Northwest logo is to be embroidered to the left front of the lab coat and scrub top or dress.
-Approved vendors for the embroidery can be located by contacting the nursing office.
+Approved vendors for the embroidery can be located below.
 The Purdue University Northwest Student Identification photo badge must be displayed as part of the uniform.
 White or black shoes (toes and heels must be covered) and white or black socks complete the uniform.

 For clinical experiences in out-patient clinics and other community settings, the uniform consists of business/casual attire with dress slacks/skirt and shirt/blouse with ample skin coverage and white lab coat.
-Jeans are not to be worn.
+Denim material is not permitted.
 Low heeled, close-toed shoes are required.
 The Purdue University Northwest Student Identification photo badge must be displayed as part of the uniform.

 • In the Home Health Setting

 For clinical experiences in home health agencies, the uniform consists of business/casual attire with dress slacks/skirt in a black or navy blue and shirt/blouse with ample skin coverage and white lab coat.
-Low heeled, close-toed shoes in a dark color are required.
+Denim material is not permitted Low heeled, close-toed shoes are required.
 Your clinical instructor will inform you if there are any additional specific uniform requirements prior to the lab experience.

-2. Students should keep in mind that uniforms should fit well, be clean and wrinkle-free, and kept in good repair.
+2. Students should keep in mind that uniforms should fit well, loose fitting and clean and wrinkle-free, and kept in good repair.
+Leggings are not permitted.
+The policies of the clinical setting will supersede PNW policy.

 3. Additional uniform accessories include bandage scissors, penlight, watch with a second hand, blood pressure cuff and stethoscope which can be purchased at any store of their choice.